Europe

 By train

-The train network in Europe is very extensive.
-There are several high-speed trains that connect the major cities of Europe at a speed of 250–300 km/h, this is the Belgian Thalys (connects Paris, Brussels, Cologne and Amsterdam, the Eurostar (between Brussels South and London via the channel tunnel), the TGV in France which also has connections with Zurich in Switzerland and Milan in Italy and the German ICE connects the major cities in Germany and also has connections with major cities located in the border area of Germany's neighboring countries. of course also the regular trains with which you can reach all of Europe.
+The train network of Europe is very extensive.
+There are several high-speed trains that connect the major cities of Europe at a speed of 250-300 km/h, this is the Belgian Thalys (connecting Paris, Brussels, Cologne and Amsterdam, the Eurostar (between Brussels-South and London via the Channel Tunnel), the TGV in France which also has connections to Zurich in Switzerland and Milan in Italy and the German ICE connects the major cities in Germany and also has connections to major cities that lie in the border area of the European Union .neighboring countries of Germany.
+There are of course also the ordinary trains with which you can reach the whole of Europe.
 The train network of Europe is the responsibility of the countries themselves and is usually in the hands of the government.
-There are also private railway companies such as in Great Britain and Switzerland. you travel thanks to the partnerships between the different railway companies, but you cannot speak of a uniform European railway network Many countries in Europe have different technologies (4 different voltages, different in Belgium, France, Germany,... and different railway width in Russia, Spain and Portugal), special trains are being developed for this purpose that can run in several countries.
+Private railway companies also exist such as in Great Britain and Switzerland.
+You can travel across national borders thanks to the partnerships between the various railway companies, but you cannot speak of a uniform European railway network.
+Many countries of Europe have different technologies (4 different voltages, different among themselves in Belgium, France, Germany,... and other railway widths in Russia, Spain and Portugal), for this purpose special trainsets are then developed that can operate in several countries.

 EuroCity EC.